alleras/pieceup.js/README.md

   nestInLayout)

-// Execute the pipeline on the tree and store the result var renderedBlog = blogEntryPipeline(entriesSource)
+// Execute the pipeline on the tree and store the result
+// Note that the argument provided is a Source Tree, but the setPipeline() function will iterate over it and call the composition of functions using each Source Object as the argument. var renderedBlog = blogEntryPipeline(entriesSource)

 // Write to a file.
-The supplied function will tell the filename to use pieceup.toFile(renderedBlog, function (obj) {
+The supplied function will provide the filename to use pieceup.toFile(renderedBlog, function (obj) {
     return obj.name + '.html'
 })